 - An aggregate gross floor area of 20,000 square metres or more.

-These thresholds were based on consultation with industry stakeholders.
+These thresholds were decided following consultation with industry stakeholders.

 As a real estate agent, I'm unsure if the exemption applies to commercial property agency work that I'm considering undertaking - what should I do?

-If you’re still not sure whether the exemption applies to your circumstances after you have read the Fair Trading web pages and the exemption provision in the 2014 Regulation, you could:
+If you’re still not sure whether the exemption applies to your circumstances after you have read the Fair Trading web pages and the Regulation, you could:

 Ultimately, it is your responsibility to ensure that you follow the law.